-Members of the Faculty, including administrators with faculty rank, have the right to present motions and vote in general faculty meetings.
-Persons will be considered members of the Faculty if they hold a full-time appointment at the academic rank of:
+Members of the faculty, including administrators with faculty rank, have the right to present motions and vote in general faculty meetings.
+Persons will be considered members of the faculty if they hold a full-time appointment at the academic rank of:

+- Professor

+- Librarian

+- Associate Professor

+- Associate Librarian

+- Assistant Professor

+- Assistant Librarian

+- Senior Instructor

+- Instructor

-Professor Librarian Associate Professor Associate Librarian Assistant Professor Assistant Librarian Senior Instructor Instructor Senior Teaching Lecturer
+- Senior Teaching Lecturer

-Joint Appointments: A faculty member may hold only one probationary or permanent tenure appointment at a professorial rank at a time.
-This appointment may be held in a single department or by joint appointment in an additional department where a fixed tenure rank may apply.
-The initial appointment will designate the unit/department of base appointment where responsibility for processing personnel actions that affect the appointment will be made.
+Joint Appointments: A faculty member may hold only one probationary or permanent tenure appointment at a professorial rank at any time.
+This appointment may be held within a single Department or by joint appointment in an additional Department where a fixed tenure rank may apply.
+The initial appointment will designate the Unit/Department of base appointment where responsibility for processing personnel actions that affect the appointment will be made.